markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/statistics.md

 ## Statistics

-After the files have been downloaded and preprocessed, I'm going to output the size of them:
+After the files have been downloaded and preprocessed, I'm going to output the size of them with the help of the `get_file_size` function:

 ```python
 from functions import get_file_size